Drugs That Induce Hair Color Changes

 Hair depigmentation (of both scalp and body hair) is seen in 32–44% patients sometimes associated with skin hypopigmentation.
 This reversible effect is seen within the first two months of treatment initiation.

-It is an oral TKI approved by the FDA and EMA as a first line treatment for CML Philadelphia chromosome positive in the chronic phase and as a second line treatment for CML in chronic, accelerated or blast phases and for chromosome-positive ALL.
-It inhibits bcr-abl, Src family kinase and to a lesser degree, c-kit, PDGFR, and ephtin A receptor kinase.
+It is an oral TKI approved by the FDA and EMA as a first-line treatment for CML Philadelphia chromosome-positive in the chronic phase and as a second line treatment for CML in chronic, accelerated or blast phases and for chromosome-positive ALL.
+It inhibits bcr-abl, Src family kinase and to a lesser degree, c-kit, PDGFR, and ephrin-A receptor kinase.

 7. Valproic acid (VPA)

 It is an antiepileptic drug, approved by the FDA and EMA.
 It is widely used for seizures and bipolar disorder.
 The drug has pleiotropic effects on the GABA receptor, as well as on membrane conductance and metabolic pathways.

 Post-hair-loss, regrowth of hair with both lighter and darker colour has been shown with this anticancer agent.

 11. Tamoxifen, Busulfan, Cyclofosfamide, Vincristine, bleomycin, 5-Fluorouracil and other antimetabolites

 It is an immunosuppressant drug.
-Excessive hair growth (hypertrichosis) a is well-known side effect of cyclosporine occurring in up to half of the patients who take higher dosage of the drug.
-In two cases hair darkening was reported.
+Excessive hair growth (hypertrichosis) is a well-known side effect of cyclosporine occurring in up to half of the patients who take a higher dosage of the drug.
+In two cases, hair darkening was reported.

 13. Acitretin and Etretinate